Lori Erica Ruff: Discovery of past

 After Lori's funeral, some of the Ruffs drove to Leonard to see if they could find out more about her in her house.
 The house was discovered in disarray, with piles of dirty dishes, laundry, and trash stacked up around the house, as well as shredded documents and papers with incoherent scribblings on them.
 They then discovered the lock box in a closet, pried it open with a screwdriver, and discovered the documentation of Ruff's past.
-Also found in the lock box was a paper with several seemingly random scribblings.

-The suicide notes were quickly determined to be incoherent ramblings that offered no clues to Ruff's identity.
-Other papers included the birth certificate of Becky Sue Turner and a judge's ruling granting a name change to Lori Erica Kennedy.
-A friend of the family verified that Becky Sue Turner had died in a house fire at the age of 2.
+Papers found in the lock box included the birth certificate of Becky Sue Turner, a judge's ruling granting a name change to Lori Erica Kennedy, and a paper with several seemingly random scribblings.
+A friend of the family of the real Becky Sue Turner verified that she had died in a house fire at the age of 2.